garagehive/garagehive.github.io/docs/garagehive-extending-price-markup-and-discount-calculations.md

 2. There are three statuses on the **Sales Prices V16** page lines:
 - **Draft:** For use when you want to edit the lines.
 - **Active:** For use when you want to go live with the prices.
-- **Inactive:** For use when you want to return to standard pricing.
+- **Inactive:** For use when you want to disable and archive the line.

    Choose **Draft** status when editing the lines.